The jacket I started off with was this double-breasted jacket that was my uncles however I thought I didn’t really

 want to ruin it and it would come in handy in the near future.

-Double breasted jacket (from this jacket I have kind of been ins
+Double breasted jacket (from this jacket I have kind of been inspired by double-breasted aspect.
+I like how it looks on the body)

 This week (week 3) we looked into pockets, the welt pocket and the jet pocket.
 Pockets are so important in garments today; they are one of the most practical functions that hold our important items, which replaces things like purses and bags.
 I like the look of the jet pocket because it looks kind of different to a normal patch pocket.
 To sew it wasn’t that hard but to get it to perfection it was, but it was harder compared to the welt pocket and I have to admit the jet pocket took twice as long.
 (Maybe because we were just cruising through it that took pretty much the whole morning, and by the time we did the welt we just wanted to go home) The one thing I did not get perfect was when we had to push the snipped triangles and sewing to just catch the corner.